Death Valley in One Day: Don’t Make These 6 Mistakes

 The Oasis at Death Valley: Located in Furnace Creek

 The Oasis has two hotels in Death Valley, which are The Inn and The Ranch.
-They are only about a 5-minute drive from each other.
-The Oasis is a popular location to stay when you are visiting Death Valley.
 During high season, I suggest booking here as soon as possible, because their accommodations will book up months in advance.

 The Inn at Death Valley